OnboxTools

 Illuminance is light on a surface (lx).
 Luminance is light from a surface (cd/m²).

-Not direct — needs lamp lumens, efficacy, and room geometry.
+Not directly — you need lamp lumens, efficacy, and room geometry.